Katie85/www.thecomfortcupboard.com.au/_drafts/gingerbread.md

 Place in a lined baking tray and pop in the freezer for 30 mins.

 Cook for approx 4-5 minutes depending on your oven.
 Just keep checking them for colour.
-They don't take ling at all to cook.
+They don't take long at all to cook.

 Let cool on a rack then get onto the marshmallow fluff icing.